 - 1. Navigate to the top of the configuration hierarchy in either the J-Web or CLI configuration editor. - 2.
-To configure the firewall filter policers, perform the configuration tasks described in Table 104 on page 243. - 3.
-To configure the prefix lists and the firewall filter, perform the configuration tasks described in Table 105 on page 244. - 4.
+To configure the firewall filter policers, perform the configuration tasks described in Table 105 on page 247. - 3.
+To configure the prefix lists and the firewall filter, perform the configuration tasks described in Table 106 on page 248. - 4.
 If you are finished configuring the router, commit the configuration. - 5.
-Go on to one of the following procedures: - To display the configuration, see Displaying Stateless Firewall Filter Configurations on page 252. - To apply the firewall filter to the Routing Engine, see "Applying a Stateless Firewall Filter to an Interface" on page 251. - To verify the firewall filter, see Verifying a TCP and ICMP Flood Firewall Filter on page 258.
+Go on to one of the following procedures: - To display the configuration, see "Displaying Stateless Firewall Filter Configurations" on page 256. - To apply the firewall filter to the Routing Engine, see "Applying a Stateless Firewall Filter to an Interface" on page 255. - To verify the firewall filter, see "Verifying a TCP and ICMP Flood Firewall Filter" on page 261.

-Table 104: Configuring Policers for TCP and ICMP
+Table 105: Configuring Policers for TCP and ICMP

-Task J-M eb Configuration Editor CLI Configuration Editor Navigate to the Firewall level in the configuration hierarchy.
-1. In the J-Web interface, select Configuration > View and Edit > Edit Configuration.
-From the [edit] hierarchy level, enter edit firewall 2.
+Task J-W eb Configuration Editor CLI Configuration Editor Navigate to the Firewall level in the configuration 1.
+In the J-Web interface, select Configuration > View and Edit > Edit From the [edit] hierarchy level, enter hierarchy.
+Configuration. edit firewall 2.
 Next to Firewall, click Configure or Edit .
 Define 1.
 Next to Policer, click Add new entry.
-Set the policer name and its rate limits: set its rate limits.
+Set the policer name and its rate limits: tcp-connection-policer and set its rate limits.
 2. In the Policer name box, type tcp-connection-policer. set policer tcp-connection-policer filter-specific if-exceeding burst-size-limit 15k The burst size limit can be from 1,500 bytes through 3.
-Next to Filter specific, select the check box. bandwidth-limit 500k The bandwidth limit can be 4.
-Next to If Exceeding, select the check box and click Configure . from 32,000 bps through 32,000,000 bps 5.
-In the Burst size limit box, type 15 k.
+Next to Filter specific, select the check box. bandwidth-limit 500k 100,000,000 bytes.
+The bandwidth limit can be 4.
+Next to If Exceeding, select the check box and click Configure . from 32,000 bps through 32,000,000,000 bps.
+5. In the Burst size limit box, type 15k .
 Use the following 6.
 In the Bandwidth list, select Bandwidth limit . abbreviations when specifying these limits: 7.
-In the Bandwidth limit box, type 500k . ■ k (1000) 8.
+In the Bandwidth limit box, type 500k. ■ k (1000) 8.
 Click OK . ■ m (1,000,000) ■ g (1,000,000,000)

-Table 104: Configuring Policers for TCP and ICMP (continued)
+Table 105: Configuring Policers for TCP and ICMP (continued)

-Task J-Web b Configuration Editor CLI Configuration Editor Define the policer action for tcp-connection-policer.
-1. ( On the Policer tcp-connection-policer page, next to Then, click Configure .
+Task J-W eb Configuration Editor CLI Configuration Editor Define the policer action for tcp-connection-policer.
+1. On the Policer tcp-connection-policer page, next to Then, click Configure .
 Set the policer action: 2.
-1 Next to Discard, select the check box. set policer tcp-connection-policer then discard 3. ( Click OK twice.
+Next to Discard, select the check box. set policer tcp-connection-policer then discard 3.
+Click OK twice.
 Define icmp-policer and set its rate limits.
-1. ( 1 On the Firewall page, next to Policer, click Add new entry .
+1. On the Firewall page, next to Policer, click Add new entry .
 Set the policer name and its rate limits: The burst size limit can be 2.
-I In the Policer name box, type icmp-policer. set policer icmp-policer filter-specific if-exceeding burst-size-limit 15k bandwidth-limit 1m from 1,500 bytes through 100,000,000 bytes.
-3. I ł Next to Filter specific, select the check box.
-The bandwidth limit can be from 32,000 bps through 32,000,000,000 bps.
-4. I Next to If Exceeding, select the check box and click Configure .
-5. I In the Burst size limit box, type 15k .
+In the Policer name box, type icmp-policer. set policer icmp-policer filter-specific if-exceeding burst-size-limit 15k bandwidth-limit 1m from 1,500 bytes through 100,000,000 bytes.
+3. Next to Filter specific, select the check box.
+The bandwidth limit can be from 32,000 bps through 4.
+Next to If Exceeding, select the check box and click Configure .
+32,000,000,000 bps.
+5. In the Burst size limit box, type 15k.
 Use the following abbreviations when 6.
-I I In the Bandwidth list, select Bandwidth limit . specifying these limits: 7.
-I In the Bandwidth limit box, type 1m. ■ k (1000) 8. ( Click OK . m (1,000,000) ■ g(1,000,000,000) Define the policer action for icmp-policer.
-1. ( On the Policer i cmp-policer page, next to Then, click Configure .
+In the Bandwidth list, select Bandwidth limit . specifying these limits: 7.
+In the Bandwidth limit box, type 1m. k (1000) m (1,000,000) g (1,000,000,000) 8.
+Click OK .
+Define the policer action for icmp-policer.
+1. On the Policer icmp-policer page, next to Then, click Configure .
 Set the policer action: 2.
-1 Next to Discard, select the check box. set policer icmp-policer then discard 3. ( Click OK three times.
+Next to Discard, select the check box. set policer icmp-policer then discard 3.
+Click OK three times.

-Table 105: Configuring a TCP and ICMP Flood Firewall Filter for the Routing Engine
+Table 106: Configuring a TCP and ICMP Flood Firewall Filter for the Routing Engine